chvlyl/ISIC2018/README.md

 3. The data was not split based on task2.
 I was working with some friends and the original plan was to use the results from other tasks (1 and 3) to help my own task 2.
 So the data was split based on task1 (or task3) so that we had the same validation and test dataset.
 I could use the results from task1 or task3 to help my task.
 I would suggest you split the data by yourself according to this format in the pickle file.

 ## Further improvement
 1. I entered in this competition relatively late and I only had one month to work on it in part-time.
 Therefore, I believe many things can still be improved.
 Feel free to copy my code and work on it.

-2. I probably still need to clean my code when I have time.

 ## Reference